ameysh/Fooocus-mjx/readme.md

 # Fooocus-MJX

-**Fooocus-MJX** is a personal and experimental fork of the original [Fooocus](https://github.com/lllyasviel/Fooocus) image generation tool.
+**Fooocus-MJX** is a personal and experimental fork of the [Fooocus](https://github.com/lllyasviel/Fooocus) image generation tool.
 This fork focuses on enhancing compatibility and performance for AMD GPUs using [DirectML](https://github.com/microsoft/DirectML), along with several user interface and usability improvements.

-> ⚠️ **Note**: This is not an official Fooocus release.
-It is intended for personal use and experimentation.
+> ⚠️ **Important**: This is not an official Fooocus release.
+The changes are specific to AMD GPUs using DirectML on Windows.
+Everything is experimental and might break things.
+If you have an NVIDIA GPU then please use the original [Fooocus](https://github.com/lllyasviel/Fooocus) instead.

 ---